iVis-at-Bilkent/pangenographer/README.md

 `cd src/app/blast` and `node blast.js` to run the BLAST server.
 This setup allows the application to process BLAST queries.
 Note that the BLAST standalone must be installed beforehand.

+## User Guide

+A User Guide for the sample application of PanGenoGrapher can be found [here](https://docs.google.com/document/d/1mcU4-yAy6IvdUOxchygTyjTWp144sjvDrJE_gzmAbmA).

 ## Credits

 Icons made by [Freepik](http://www.freepik.com),